Retrograde Alopecia

 Stress

-If you regularly experience high physical or emotional stress, this can take a toll on many areas of your health, including your hair.
-Chronic stress triggers hormonal imbalances, such as elevated cortisol levels, which can disrupt the hair growth cycle and lead to hair shedding, called telogen effluvium
+Chronic stress triggers hormonal imbalances, such as elevated cortisol levels, which can disrupt the hair growth cycle and lead to stress-induced hair shedding, called telogen effluvium

-When stress is ongoing and not well-managed, it can also worsen underlying conditions like androgen sensitivity or poor scalp health, increasing the risk of retrograde alopecia.
+When stress is ongoing and not well managed, it can also worsen underlying conditions like androgen sensitivity or poor scalp health, increasing the risk of retrograde alopecia.

 Autoimmune Conditions